Dalphs/BlackJack/README.md

 * Splitting and doubling

-* Instant win if player has 21 and doesnt have 10 or Ace (Winner, Winner, Chicken Dinner!)
+* Instant win if player has 21 and dealer doesnt have 10 or Ace (Winner, Winner, Chicken Dinner!)

 * Option to add several players

+* Insurance

 * Bonus games such as perfect pair